Last modified: October 12, 2020

 Is Primary Website on IP Address? — Whether the website is the IP address’s designated primary website for HTTPS.

-Is SNI Required? — Whether valid access to the SSL website requires Server Name Indication (SNI).
+Is SNI Required? — Whether validated access to the SSL website requires Server Name Indication (SNI).
 Most SSL websites that are not primary websites on an IP address require SNI.Important:

 The system does not update SNI for accounts without a corresponding email address.